The Cancer Drugs Fund (CDF) is a way of funding cancer drugs in England.

 - No - the drug should not be routinely available on the NHS

-- Maybe - the drug can be made available via the Cancer Drugs Fund so that we can be sure how effective it is
+- Recommended for use within the CDF - the drug can become available via the Cancer Drugs Fund so that we can be sure it is effective

 A 'Yes' decision